danyaberezun/KEEPs/README.md

 ### Compared to Scala

-The algorithm is quite different from the Scala's algorithm and may infer bounds in more cases.
+The algorithm is quite different from Scala's algorithm and may infer bounds in more cases.
 The main difference arises from the following paragraph of the Kotlin's specification:

 > the transitive closure S∗(T) of the set of type supertypes S(T : \(S_1\), . . . , \(S_m\)) = {\(S_1\), . . . , \(S_m\)} ∪ S(\(S_1\)) ∪ . . . ∪ S(\(S_m\))